bsmith89/midas2-wiki/SNV-Module.md

    midas2 merge_snps --samples_list ${my_sample_list} --midasdb_name ${my_midasdb_name} --midasdb_dir ${my_midasdb_dir} \ --num_cores 32 ${midas_outdir}
    ```

 - Users can customize species, sample, site filters.

-For example, we can
+   For example, we can apply the species and sample filters as following:
-   - compute all the bi-allelic, common population SNVs (present in more than 80% of the population) from the protein coding genes based on accumulated sample counts.
-The minimal allele frequency to call allele present is 0.05.

-     ```
-     --snp_type bi --snp_maf 0.05 --locus_type CDS --snp_pooled_method prevalence --site_prev 0.8
-     ```
    - consider species with horizontal coverage > 40%, vertical coverage > 3X and present in more than 30 samples; only consider genomic site with
      ```
      --genome_coverage 0.4 --genome_depth 3 --sample_counts 30
      ```

+   For example, we can apply genomic sites filters as following:
    - include site with minimal read depth >= 5, and maximal read depth <= 3 * _mean_coverage_
      ```
      --site_depth 5 --site_ratio 3
+     ```

+   For example, we can choose to only report SNVs meeting the following criteria:
+   - compute all the bi-allelic, common population SNVs (present in more than 80% of the population) from the protein coding genes based on accumulated sample counts.
+The minimal allele frequency to call allele present is 0.05.
+     ```
+     --snp_type bi --snp_maf 0.05 --locus_type CDS --snp_pooled_method prevalence --site_prev 0.8
      ```

    Now we can put all the above-mentioned filters in one `merge_snps` command: